NCarter3/project-notebook/November 9.md

 We are currently working on really pinning down what this language is going to look and feel like.
 My job has been creating a first pass of the IR.
-You should find it on the wiki.
+You should find it on the (wiki)[https://github.com/mculhane/project/wiki].
 I did mostly worked on how due dates would be calculated, but Michael and I met this morning and we realized that we also wanted to consider start dates, which adds more complexity to the language.